 - Don’t leave dirty dishes.
 Wash them immediately after your meal.

 - Look through your browser bookmarks.
-Are you really going to read that article on bunny names you saved a year ago?
+Are you really going to read that article on pet names you saved a year ago?
+Are you actually going to start that course you saved long ago this month?
 Leave only those that make any use as references or absolutely need to be acted upon.
-Are you going to start that course you saved long ago this month or next?
-If no, delete it!

 - To pay your bills on time, include them to your plans.

 - Finish your working day by sorting out all of today’s documents.
-This will save you a ton of time in future.
+This will save you a ton of time later.

 - Don’t leave any clutter in your e-mail box(es).
 Act on the messages at once or turn them into tasks, depending on the situation.
-Unsubscribe from anything you don’t need or you might think you need while you actually don’t.
+Unsubscribe from anything you don’t need or you only think you need.
 A great podcast you always wanted to listen to but don’t have the time?
 Well, do you reasonably think you will find time for it later?
-Does it help you achieve your goals?
 Still have got any notifications in your e-mail box?
 Unsubscribe immediately!

-- You should have at least one day off a week, when you don’t work at all.
+- You should have at least one day off per week.
 Do not plan anything work-related on this day.

-- You will be very much demotivated by the task you haven’t completed.
+- The tasks you don’t complete demotivate you.
 Plan your day in a way so that you could finish most of your tasks, if not all of them.
+Remember to keep your plans manageable.

 - At the end of every day ask yourself what you can improve.

-- Remember about the importance of regular breaks and meals.
+- Regular breaks and meals are important!
 Make sure to get enough sleep.

 - Regular exercises can also help you stay productive.